 Shared Credit Projects

 The Town will take credit for additional pollutant reductions from the shared credit program with Fairfax County.
-Three planned projects are in the Town of Vienna and are in various stages of design.
-These include Bear Branch/Southside Park, Bear Branch Tributary Phase II, and Hunters Branch Phase II.
-Project details, including calculations, will be reported to DEQ in the Town’s MS4 annual reports.
+Shared credit projects reported by the Town to DEQ in its FY24 MS4 annual report are included in Appendix D. Future shared credit projects will be reported to DEQ in the Town’s MS4 annual reports.

 Table 6.B – Summary of Reductions from Shared Credit Projects